A Guide to Building Foundations

 Curing your concrete

-It is important that the concrete doesn’t dry out too quickly as it hardens as this can cause a weak/dusty surface.
+It is important that the concrete doesn’t dry out too quickly as it hardens, as this can cause a weak/dusty surface and increases the risk of cracking.
 The easiest way to achieve this is to keep the slab damp by covering it with plastic sheeting, making sure the edges are sealed to prevent wind tunnelling effects.
 This is particularly important in temperatures over 20°C or if there is a stiff breeze that could dry the surface.
 Also, if temperatures are likely to dip below 4°C, a frost blanket or similar should be used to insulate the slab and protect the surface from frost.

 Follow-on work should be possible within 48 hours, although it is worth checking with your concrete supplier, and it is best to leave any formwork for 72 hours to avoid any possible damage to the edges of the concrete.
 The building inspector may also insist on examining the concrete foundations before any bricks or blocks are laid, so make sure you have checked before you start the next phase.
 Concrete takes 28 days to reach its full strength.